roseengineering/rfsoapyfile/README.md

 a program or radio setting.
 Use GET to view it.
 If a boolean is needed, the following strings are accepted: y, n, yes, no, true, and false.
 Pausing the recording closes the WAV output file, while unpausing the recording creates a new output file.
 If the option --notimestamp is enabled, this means any previously existing output file of the same name will be overwritten.
+The SDR stream is always being captured even when the recording is paused.

 ```
 PUT /quit              <bool>      stop capture and terminate program, yes or no